vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

     1. Contain correctly signed data from an active signed message data source,  (<a name="0046-DSRM-010" href="#0046-DSRM-010">0046-DSRM-010</a>)
     1. Invalid `SubmitData` transactions must be rejected.  (<a name="0046-DSRM-011" href="#0046-DSRM-011">0046-DSRM-011</a>)
 1. Must work with Coinbase oracle  (<a name="0046-DSRM-012" href="#0046-DSRM-012">0046-DSRM-012</a>)
-1. Reject any data source tx that is not explicitly required, so this would include a tx:
-    - For a pubkey never used in a data source  (<a name="0046-DSRM-013" href="#0046-DSRM-013">0046-DSRM-013</a>)
-    - For a data source where a filter rejects the message based on its contents  (<a name="0046-DSRM-014" href="#0046-DSRM-014">0046-DSRM-014</a>)
-    - For a pubkey only used in data sources referenced by markets (or other things) that are no longer being managed by the core (i.e. once a marked is in Closed or Settled or Cancelled state according to the market framework) or before the enactment date of the market proposal (<a name="0046-DSRM-015" href="#0046-DSRM-015">0046-DSRM-015</a>)
 1. Reject any SubmitData tx that is a duplicate (i.e. contains exactly the same data payload and is for the same data source), even if it is signed by a different signer (assuming the source has multiple configured signers) or was submitted by a different Vega key. (<a name="0046-DSRM-016" href="#0046-DSRM-016">0046-DSRM-016</a>)